What is the Hand of God in Football? (All you need to know!)

 How important was the hand of God’s goal

 Aside from the fact that the controversial goal was considered one of the most iconic goals in the history of football, it also proved to be a decisive one that changed the tone of a tension-soaked encounter between Two footballing nations with fierce rivalry.
 Although he admitted during the post-match interview that the goal was scored with his hand.
-The goal gave Argentina significant advantage in securing a 2-1 quarterfinal victory over England, and they went on to lift the World cup trophy by defeating West Germany in the final.
+The goal gave Argentina a significant advantage in securing a 2-1 quarterfinal victory over England, and they went on to lift the World Cup trophy by defeating West Germany in the final.

 FAQs